-Removing and installing panels
+Removing and installing the panel

-The panels shown need to be removed to perform some of the maintenance jobs described in this chapter.
-Refer to this section each time a panel needs to be removed and installed.
+The panel shown needs to be removed to perform some of the maintenance jobs described in this chapter.
+Refer to this section each time the panel needs to be removed and installed.

-- 1. Panel A
+- 1. Panel A - 2.
+Bolt

-- 2. Panel B

-- 3. Panel C